 In March 2018, RKG Associates presented its analysis and recommendations for Newton's Inclusionary Zoning ordinance to the ZAP Committee.
-In July 2018 and then again in September, the Planning Department presented its updated Inclusionary Zoning proposal to the ZAP Committee, and a Public Hearing was held in November and December of 2018.
+In July 2018 and then again in September, the Planning Department presented its updated Inclusionary Zoning proposal to the ZAP Committee and Planning & Development Board, and a Public Hearing was held in November and December of 2018.

 On February 19, 2019, staff from the Planning and Law Departments joined Kyle Talente and Jahangir Akbar of RKG Associates and twelve affordable housing advocates for a two-hour roundtable discussion about the proposed Inclusionary Zoning ordinance.
 The purpose of the meeting was to explore the advocates’ questions and concerns relative to the current IZ proposal, specifically as they related to RKG’s Financial Feasibility Analysis and Model, and to identify points of agreement and disagreement.